mmbarness/rusty-hooks/Readme.md

 ```

 ### Logging
 If you're running this on Linux, logs will be written to home/*ur_username*/rusty-hooks/logs/rusty-hooks.log.
-Once I figure out how to put some macos-specific compilation behind a feature flag I intend to channel logs on mac appropriately, but until then they'll only print to the console.
+On mac, they write to ~/Library/rusty-hooks/logs/.